kcnorton/notes-app/README.md

 Cons: May be unnecessary for very simple apps with minimal data-fetching needs.

+- Using TypeScript instead of JavaScript

+Pros: Static typing helps catch errors at compile time, reducing runtime bugs.
+Enhances maintainability and scalability of the codebase.

+Cons: Requires additional setup and configuration compared to plain JavaScript.
+Type definitions may need maintenance as the codebase evolves.

 - Styling with TailwindCSS

 Pros: Speeds up development with utility classes and reduces the need for custom CSS files.